sherozgit/Calculator/README.md

 ![image](https://github.com/user-attachments/assets/9d13506c-3da2-4d8e-9a38-e7fc598ec11c)

-5)Contributing
-Contributions, suggestions, and feature enhancements are welcome!
+5)Contributions, suggestions, and feature enhancements are welcome!
 Feel free to fork the repository and submit a pull request.

-6)License
-This project is open-source and available under the MIT License.
+6)This project is open-source and available under the MIT License.